-The intersection of individuals, children, families and the legal system, including the balance between the right to privacy and government intervention.
-Topics include: children's and parent's rights, marriage, divorce, child dependency and neglect, partner violence, disability, delinquency, and landlord/tenant law.
+The intersection of individuals, children, families and the legal system, including the balance between the right to privacy and government intervention, and social disparities in the legal system.
+Topics include: establishing the legal parent relationship, adoption, the rights of children and parents, marriage, divorce, dependency and neglect, family violence, disability and estate planning, juvenile delinquency, legalities of gender, and landlord/tenant and housing policy.

 Course Learning Objectives:

-- Be familiar with the legal system and parameters within which the family and its individual members operate.
+1. Describe the legal system and parameters within which the family and its individual members operate;

-- Recognize elementary legal issues in family law and other subjects covered.
+2. Interpret elementary legal issues in family law and other subjects covered;

-- Understand legal constraints governing the establishment and dissolution of the family unit and the legal relationship between parents and children.
+3. Describe legal constraints governing the establishment and dissolution of the family unit and the legal relationship between parents and children;

 Prerequisite